PeterCamilleri/mysh/README.md

 ### External Commands:

 All other commands are executed by the system using the standard shell or the appropriate ruby interpreter.
+In effect, the system method is the action of last resort for mysh commands.

 Notes:
 * If an internal command has the same name as an external command, adding a leading space will force the use of the external command.
-* If the command has a '.rb' extension, it is executed by the appropriate ruby interpreter.
-The interpreter used is the one specified by RbConfig.ruby

 ## Embedding mysh in an application.